open-telemetry/opentelemetry-go/sdk/log/DESIGN.md

-However, introducing a `Processor` interface makes it easier to create custom processor decorators[^3] and makes the design more aligned with the specifiation.
+However, introducing a `Processor` interface makes it easier to create custom processor decorators[^3] and makes the design more aligned with the specification.

-### Embedd log.Record
+### Embed log.Record

 Because [`Record`](#record) and [`log.Record`](https://pkg.go.dev/go.opentelemetry.io/otel/log#Record)
-are very similar, there was a proposal to embedd `log.Record` in `Record` definition.
+are very similar, there was a proposal to embed `log.Record` in `Record` definition.

 [`log.Record`](https://pkg.go.dev/go.opentelemetry.io/otel/log#Record)
 supports only adding attributes.